Knowledge base

 Preamble

-• Except for certain free offers, an email address at Infomaniak is always created within a Mail Service, and this Mail Service revolves around a personalized domain name that must exist and be configured for the email to work.
+- Except for some free offers, an email address at Infomaniak is always created within an Email Service, and this Email Service revolves around a personalized domain name that must exist and be configured for the email to work.

-• All of this is offered and requested during the ordering process on infomaniak.com (read below), preceded by the creation of a mandatory user account (for which you will need to provide your personal email address, or an address that already exists in all cases).
+- All of this is offered and requested in the order process on infomaniak.com (see below), preceded by the mandatory creation of a user account (for which you will need to provide your personal email address, or an address that already exists in all cases).

-• If the corresponding domain name is already registered with an external registrar, you will need to enter the correct MX record in the DNS zone if necessary.
+- If the corresponding domain name is already registered with an external registrar, you may need to enter the correct MX record in the DNS zone.

 Before or after your registration:

-• Once the Mail Service is ordered, you will be able to create email addresses and associated passwords.
+- Once the Email Service is ordered, you will be able to create email addresses and associated passwords.

-To add a new Mail Service (to get new addresses on another domain):
+To add a new Email Service (to obtain new addresses on another domain):

-2. Click on the shopping cart icon above the displayed table:
+- Click on the shopping cart icon above the table that appears:

-Increase the number of available email addresses on an existing Service Mail
+Increase the number of available email addresses on an existing Email Service

 • Create your email addresses.

-• Set up your emails on your computer and devices.
+• Configure your emails on your computer and your devices.

-• Sync your contacts & calendars on your devices.
+• Synchronize your contacts & calendars on your devices.

-• Retrieve the content (including that from another provider).
+• Restore the content (including that hosted by another provider).

-This guide helps you if you receive error emails mentioning SPF when you write to gmail or similar addresses.
+This guide helps you in case you receive error emails that mention SPF when you write to gmail or similar addresses.

 Are all your services with Infomaniak?